spiral-php/tutorials/docs/en/advanced/tokenizer.md

 ```

 You can also pass a second parameter `useAnnotations: true` to the attribute to specify that the Tokenizer should look
 for the target attribute in the class annotations as well.

-For example:
+Use `scanParents: true` to locate classes that have the target attribute in their parent classes or interfaces.

 #### TargetClass